Please contact the NGA team (email@example.com) for any updates with regards to your source code.

 of 210 uW/MHz.

-An exclusive release of John Gustafson's active notebook onhis latest Type III Unums (posits) - October 2017.
+An exclusive release of John Gustafson's active notebook onhis latest Type III Unums (posits).

-An exclusive release of John Gustafson's active mathematical notebook on his latest Type III Unums (posits) - October 2017.
+An exclusive release of John Gustafson's active mathematical notebook on his latest Type III Unums (posits).

 In the land of computer arithmetic, a tyrant has ruled since its very beginning: the floating point number.
 Under its rule we have all endured countless hardships and cruelties.
 To this very day the floating point number still denies 0.1 + 0.2 == 0.3 and returns insidious infinities to software developers everywhere.
 But a new hero has entered fray: the universal number (unum).
 Can it topple the float number system and its century long reign?
 This talk will introduce unums, explain their benefits over floating point numbers, and examine multiple real world examples comparing the two.
 For those not familiar with floating point numbers and their pitfalls, this talk also includes a primer on the topic.
 Code examples are in Rust, though strong knowledge of the language is not needed.

-A discussion on posit computing on 7 August 2017 with regards to John Gustafson's keynote at the HPC Advisory Council Australia Conference.
+A discussion on posit computing with regards to John Gustafson's keynote at the HPC Advisory Council Australia Conference.

 Supercomputing Asia magzine Issue 02, July 2017 featuring John Gustafson on "How posits revolutionaizing computing".